kagisearch/kagi-docs/docs/kagi/faq/faq.md

 - We have a [feedback forum](https://kagifeedback.org) for bug reports and feature requests.
 - We have a [Discord server](https://kagi.com/discord) where you can provide general feedback and directly communicate with our community.
 - You can email [support@kagi.com](mailto:support@kagi.com) for help.
-Before emailing, please see if your issue has been addressed on this knowledge base or the [feedback forum](https://kagifeedback.org).
+Before emailing, please see if your issue has been addressed in this knowledge base or the [feedback forum](https://kagifeedback.org).

 ## How do I set Kagi as my default search engine?

 You can install a free browser extension or manually configure your browser to use Kagi Search.
 Check out our [documentation](../getting-started/setting-default.md) for details.

 <a name="kagi-better-results"></a>
 ## Why does Kagi return so few results?

 Kagi only shows you actually relevant search results, so you may be confused when Kagi returns 57 results and another, ad supported, search engine returns 2.6 million results.
-This is, in part, because ad supported search engines have different incentives and want you to stay on their site longer, going through pages and pages of results, etc., as every interaction is another opportunity to serve ads.
+This is, in part, because ad supported search engines have different incentives and want you to stay on their site longer, going through pages and pages of results, as every interaction is another opportunity to serve ads.

-Kagi, on the other hand, tries to find what you are looking for, show it in top 3 results, and only show you truly relevant, non-duplicate, results.
+Kagi, conversely, strives to deliver the most relevant, unique results within the top three.

 <a name="using-login-token"></a>
 ## Can I use Kagi in private browser sessions or if I am deleting my cookies? {#using-login-token}